Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Kentucky and its opponents have combined to put up more than 52.5 points in four of nine games this season.
+- Kentucky and its opponents have gone over the current 52.5-point total in four of nine games this season.

-- Vanderbilt has combined with its opponents to score more than 52.5 points in four of eight games this season.

-- Saturday's over/under is 8.9 points higher than the combined 43.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 43.6, is 8.9 points fewer than Saturday's over/under.

-- This contest's total is 6.5 points fewer than the 59 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 59 points per game, 6.5 more than this contest's over/under.

-- The Wildcats and their opponents score an average of 51.6 points per game, 0.9 fewer than Saturday's total.
+- Wildcats games have an average total of 51.6 points this season, 0.9 fewer than Saturday's over/under.

-- The 52.5-point over/under for this game is 1.4 points below the 53.9 points per game average total in Commodores games this season.
+- In 2021, games involving the Commodores have averaged a total of 53.9 points, 1.4 more than the set total in this contest.

 Kentucky Stats and Trends